yuki-hada/evoflow-rna/README.md

 ## Acknowledgements

-We built our repository off of [bytedance/dplm](https://github.com/bytedance/dplm) and their original work in protein sequence design with masked denoising discrete diffusion.
-We also encourage visiting the [RiNALMo](https://github.com/lbcb-sci/RiNALMo) repository as we absorbed much of their library.
-Please check out their work!
+We modeled our repository off of [bytedance/dplm](https://github.com/bytedance/dplm) and their original work in protein sequence design with masked denoising discrete diffusion.
+We also appreciate the [RiNALMo](https://github.com/lbcb-sci/RiNALMo) team for their well-maintained project which we use as a static dependency.
+Please check them out!

 ## Citations